Arts & Sciences Biochemistry (CAS)

 ACE:

-BIOC 101 and CHEM 110A/CHEM 110L suggested to be taken prior to this course or concurrent enrollment.
+BIOC 101 and CHEM 110A/CHEM 110L or CHEM 114 suggested to be taken prior to this course or concurrent enrollment.

 Description: Data analysis and presentation, hypothesis-driven research execution and various types of scientific writing with detailed examination of high impact biochemistry research literature.